Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 - Launch forward a fixed distance in a straight line.
 - You are treated as if you were flying during this movement.
 - This does not provoke attacks of opportunity.
-- Make an Agility attack against all creatures in your path.
+- Make a special attack against Agility against all creatures in your path.
 - If you hit, deal elemental damage to them as shown in the table below.
 - Hit or miss, they are knocked out of your way into the nearest empty tile of their choice that is not along your path.
 - Creatures at the start of your path choose a new position before creatures towards the end of your path.
 - If your movement is stopped before you reach the end of the distance (such as if you hit a wall), an elemental shockwave emanates from you.
-  - Make an Agility attack against all creatures within a radius of the point where you collided, including yourself.
+  - Make a special attack against Agility against all creatures within a radius of the point where you collided, including yourself.
   - If you hit, they take elemental damage as listed in the table below.
   - If you miss, they suffer the attack's effects at half efficacy.